otori-bird/retrosynthesis/Readme.md

 ## Train from scratch

-* Step 1: Just run the prepared shell command to start pretraining according to your pretrain dataset.
+* Step 1: Just run the prepared shell command to start training according to your task.

   ```shell
   bash shell_cmds/p2r_50k_from_scratch.sh